General Translation

 • Variable Components are essential for maintaining untranslatable, dynamic content in translations.

-• Always use Variable Components within a <T> component or template dictionary entry.
+• Always use Variable Components within a <T> component.

 • Components like <Num>, <Currency>, and <DateTime> provide localization features to ensure accurate formatting.